awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 Amazon RDS takes two DB snapshots during the upgrade process if your backup retention period is greater than 0\.
 The first DB snapshot is of the DB instance before any upgrade changes have been made\.
 If the upgrade doesn't work for your databases, you can restore this snapshot to create a DB instance running the old version\.
 The second DB snapshot is taken after the upgrade completes\.

 **Note**
 Amazon RDS takes DB snapshots during the upgrade process only if you have set the backup retention period for your DB instance to a number greater than 0\.
-To change your backup retention period, see [Modifying a DB Instance Running the PostgreSQL Database Engine](USER_ModifyPostgreSQLInstance.md)\.
+To change your backup retention period, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 If your DB instance is in a Multi\-AZ deployment, both the primary writer DB instance and standby DB instances are upgraded\.
 The writer and standby DB instances are upgraded at the same time, and you experience an outage until the upgrade is complete\.